JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.2/Notes.md

 **Advantages**
 - Intermediate code is often simply a better way to interpret code.
+- Advantages of compiling (effieicent code and fast speeds)
+- Advantages of interpreting (can be done on any machine)

 ##  Distribution
 Will be suitable for different things.
 Also closed source is inherently bad.